 - Assoc.
 Prof. Dr. Younes Soualhi (Chairman)

 - Khairul Anuar Ahmad

-- Professor Dr. Obiyathulla Ismath Bacha
+- Assoc.
+Prof. Dr. Muhammad Yusuf Saleem Ghulam Nabi

-- Dr. Muhammad Yusuf Saleem Ghulam Nabi
+- Prof. Dr. Obiyathulla Ismath Bacha

-- Professor Dr Abdul Rahim Abdul Rahman
+- Prof. Dr. Abdul Rahim Abdul Rahman

-The Shariah Committee shall consist of at least five (5) members who must be individuals appointed upon recommendation of the Bank's Nominating Committee and approval of the Bank's Board of Directors and only after obtaining prior written approval of Bank Negara Malaysia.
+1.1 The Shariah Committee shall consist of at least five (5) members who must be individuals appointed upon recommendation of the Bank's Nominating Committee and approval of the Board of Directors and only after obtaining prior written approval of Bank Negara Malaysia.
 Such appointment shall be valid for a renewable term of two (2) years.